MarkSchofield/PSCMake/README.md

 1. `Configure-CMakeBuild` - To run CMake configuration for a given preset
 2. `Build-CMakeBuild` - To run a CMake build.
 3. `Write-CMakeBuild` - To output the CMake build as a DOT or DGML graph.
+4. `Invoke-CMakeOutput` - To run an executable output from a CMake build, by target name or implicitly by scope.

 Running `Build-CMakeBuild` by itself would run the first `buildConfiguration`.
 Run either command with `-?` to get more details.